danorder/Flsun-super-racer-Full-klipper-config-/README.md

-UPDATE: THIS REPO IS DEPECIATTING IN FAVOR OF A MERGE / V3 ALL IN ONE FIRMWARE.
+UPDATE: THIS REPO IS DEPECIATTING IN FAVOR OF A MERGE / V3 ALL IN ONE FIRMWARE Which will be located here https://github.com/danorder/OEM-VANILLA-V400-Klipper- .
 FOR SR / V400 "OFFICIAL KLIPPER and, OFFICIAL SUPPORTED DEVICES.
 Currently btt pad7, bttpi , Raspberry PI " or, devices with "Official projects installed"